The Hollywood Ghosts of Roxbury Drive

 1000 N. Roxbury was the home of Lucille Ball and Desi Arnaz.
 Jimmy Stewart lived in the house next door to the South (918 N. Roxbury) and Jack Benny lived next door in the house to the North (1002 N. Roxbury).

 The 1955 episode of I Love Lucy called “The Tour” was shot in the yard of this house.
 In the episode, the house is supposed to belong to Richard Widmark, but they decided to just use their own house instead.
-Lucy and Ethel steal a grapefruit from the backyard.
+Subsequently, Lucy and Ethel steal a grapefruit from the backyard.
+They were inspired to do that episode because they hated the tour buses that would drive around and drop people off in front of her house.
+People would pack a picnic basket, and then eat lunch in her front yard when the bus let them out.

 Like anybody else would, she despised this.
-One day when complaining to Stewart about it, he told her that she should do what he did and turn the sprinkler system on from the back yard as soon as they started eating.
+One day when complaining to Stewart about it, he told her that she should do what he did and turn the sprinkler system on from the backyard as soon as they started eating.

 Once, Jack Benny entered Ball’s house (now married to Gary Morton) through the backdoor unexpectedly at suppertime while the family was eating its meal.
 He was in character, dressed in what he would wear on television, and playing the violin.
 Ball was in tears from laughter and Morton gave Benny a tip.
 When Benny arrived back at his house, he realized he was locked out.